tokejepsen/mgear-environment/README.md

 A Conda based development environment for mGear.

+# NOTES
+- Work in progress.
-Windows only at the moment.
+- Windows only at the moment.